ForestAdmin/lumber/README.md

 `$ lumber [command]`

-- `generate`      generate the back office of your web application based on the database schema
+- `generate`      generate the admin panel of your web application based on the database schema
 - `update`        update your models's definition according to your database schema
-- `deploy`        deploy your back office application to production
+- `deploy`        deploy your admin panel to production
 - `user`          show your current logged user
 - `login`         sign in to your Forest account
 - `logout`        sign out of your Forest account